 What If The Sinus Is An Issue?

 The maxillary sinuses are behind your cheeks and on top of the upper teeth.
-Sinuses are like empty rooms that have nothing in them.
+These sinuses are empty, air-filled spaces.
 Some of the roots of the natural upper teeth extend up into the maxillary sinuses.
 When these upper teeth are removed, there is often just a thin wall of bone separating the maxillary sinus and the mouth.
 Dental implants need bone to hold them in place.
 When the sinus wall is very thin, it is impossible to place dental implants in this bone.

-The sinus graft makes it possible for many patients to have dental implants when years ago there was no other option other than wearing loose dentures.
+This sinus graft procedure makes it possible for many patients to have dental implants replacing lost natural teeth, whereas in the past there was no other option other than having dentures for life.